Sunday, 30 December 2007

 Friday, 29 June 2007

-Body paints: Hiding the body?
+Body Paints: Hiding the body?

-Why did man decide to invent clothes?
-Did ancient man have a sense of shame about the human body so that certain parts were supposed to be hidden behind clothes?
+Did ancient humans had a sense of shame about the human body so that certain parts were supposed to be hidden behind clothes?
 Probably not.
 Man had evolved in nature full of animals, birds, roaming around without any clothes, except for those given by the nature - the body hair of different animals that covered the body, changed colours according to the seasons.

-Another reason could be that the genitals are delicate parts of the body and evolution of human beings from being four-legged creatures like other animals to the upright walking two legged creatures, further exposed to these delicate body parts to possible injury.
+Another reason could be that the genitals are delicate parts of the body and evolution of human beings from being four-legged creatures like other animals to the upright walking two legged creatures, further exposed to those delicate body parts to possible injury.
 Thus human beings had to look for something to cover and protect these parts.

 Artists have always tried to critically look at the social costumes and question them through their art.
 One such artist who questions the need for wearing clothes is Joanne Gair.
 Gair has become famous for her body painting, where she paints the clothes over nude bodies, giving the illusion that the person is wearing clothes.
 Here is sample of the art by Joanne Gair.